ryanjyost/wordduet/README.md

 See who can come up with more words using just the letters provided!

-## Developer Notes
+## Coding Challenge

 The basic MVP/proof of concept took approx. 5 hours in total coding time.
 That version can be found on the `mvp` branch.
 This was done ASAP, with little attention paid to code style, security, performance, etc.

 https://user-images.githubusercontent.com/20424498/134790275-2e4c8341-805a-4160-84f4-57d43b6e13c7.mov

+After finishing the `mvp` version, spent a few more hours improving the UX/UI and doing some code cleanup.
+That version is on the `main` branch and can be accessed on the web at INSERT NETLIFY HERE

+### Areas for improvement (non-security related)
+- More modularized code
+- Memoize more computed variables
+-

+## Security Vulnerabilities

+- People can join any game, no restriction
+- api keys
+- Firebase credentials are easy to access
+- test mode
+- no limit to input

 ## Rules